In Victoria, various options are available for sentencing children and young people aged between 12 and 21, including:

 Children and Young Offenders

-- the Children, Youth and Families Act 2005 (Vic) defines a child as someone aged 10 to 17 at the time of the alleged offence and aged under 19 when proceedings begin
+The Youth Justice Act 2024 (Vic) defines a child as someone aged 12 to 17 at the time of the alleged offence and aged under 19 when criminal proceedings begin.

-- the Sentencing Act 1991 (Vic) defines a young offender as someone aged under 21 at the time of sentencing.
+The Sentencing Act 1991 (Vic) defines a young offender as someone under the age of 21 at the time of sentencing.

 Dual Track

-Victoria has a unique dual track system under the Sentencing Act 1991 (Vic).
+Victoria’s dual track is a unique system under the Sentencing Act 1991 (Vic).
 Dual track allows adult courts to sentence young offenders (aged under 21 years) to serve custodial sentences in youth detention instead of in adult prison.
 Dual track is intended to prevent vulnerable young people from entering the adult prison system at an early age.

-For a young offender to qualify for youth detention under the dual track system, the court must be convinced that they have reasonable prospects of rehabilitation, or that they are particularly impressionable, immature or likely to be subjected to undesirable influences in an adult prison.
+A young offender must qualify for youth detention under the dual track system.
+The court must be convinced that the young offender has reasonable prospects of rehabilitation, or that they are particularly impressionable, immature or likely to be subjected to undesirable influences in an adult prison.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.